-They are intended to assist licensees and certificate holders better understand their legal obligations not to misrepresent the characteristics of properties offered for sale.
+The Misrepresentation guidelines will help agents and certificate holders better understand their legal obligations around misrepresent properties for sale.
 The guidelines are not exhaustive nor intended to constitute legal advice.
-They are provided to clarify the types of statements or actions which could be interpreted as a misrepresentation or concealment of material facts, and the circumstances in which they might arise.
-Because they are intended as a guide only, they cannot describe all the potential circumstances which may need to be considered.
-The most effective guide for those working in the property services industry is provided through:
+They are provided to clarify the types of statements or actions which could be interpreted as a misrepresentation or concealment of material facts, and to outline some circumstances.

 The legislation discussed in these guidelines contains provisions relating to misleading, false, deceptive, or unconscionable conduct in relation to the property services industry.